Yijunmaverick/UniversalStyleTransfer/README.md

 - In theory, the covariance matrix of whitened features should be Identity.
 In practise, it is not because we need to eliminate some extremely small eigen values (e.g., <1e-10) or add a small constant (e.g., 1e-7) to all eigen values in order to perform the inverse operation (D^-1/2) in the whitening.

 - Our decoders trained for reconstruction is not perfect.
 As inverting deeper features (e.g., conv5_1) to RGB images is relatively difficult, we expect better decoders from researchers.
-If users prefer to preserve detailed structures in the content during the transferring, then a more powerful decoder is necessary.
+If users prefer to preserve detailed structures in the content during the transferring, a more powerful decoder is necessary.

 - To save memory for testing image of large size, we need to often load and delete model.
 So in our code, for the transferring on each content/style pair, we need to reload the model.